 Prospective Biochemistry Students

 As a Biochemistry student, you can study abroad during almost any term in your college career, including winter or summer.
 If you begin your planning early and intentionally, it is possible to study abroad, even for a full semester or year, and graduate in four years with the Biochemistry major.
 The information below will help in your planning and conversations with your Biochemistry advisor.
 For more information on the Biochemistry major, visit the Guide page for L&S or CALS.
 To connect with an advisor, visit the Biochemistry / Microbiology Undergraduate Advising Hub website.
 Even if you’re not ready to declare the Biochemistry major yet, you can and should meet with the academic advisor to discuss and plan for possible study abroad opportunities in the future.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the UW Study Abroad website, and/or meet with UW Study Abroad advisors.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with Study Abroad Advisors.

 Biochemistry Course Considerations Abroad

 L&S students need to keep in mind that at least 15 credits of work in the major/major department must be completed on the UW-Madison campus.
 CALS students need to keep in mind that they may be required to graduate when their requirements are complete.
 If you are a CALS student studying abroad in your final semester then it is critical to save a degree requirement for your final semester.
 Beyond that, there are no requirements for taking certain numbers of courses or credits here on campus versus while studying abroad on a UW-Madison-administered study abroad program, and it’s certainly possible to study abroad for your final semester at UW Madison.